CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/diagnostics/isymunmanagedbinder3-getreaderfromcallback-method.md

 ## <a name="parameters"></a>Paramètres
  `importer`
- [in] Pointeur vers l’interface d’importation de métadonnées.
+ [in] A pointer to the metadata import interface.

  `fileName`
- [in] Pointeur vers le nom de fichier.
+ [in] A pointer to the file name.

  `searchPath`
- [in] Pointeur vers le chemin de recherche.
+ [in] A pointer to the search path.

  `searchPolicy`
- [in] Une valeur de la [CorSymSearchPolicyAttributes](../../../../docs/framework/unmanaged-api/diagnostics/corsymsearchpolicyattributes-enumeration.md) énumération qui spécifie la stratégie à utiliser lors d’une recherche pour un lecteur de symboles.
+ [in] A value of the [CorSymSearchPolicyAttributes](../../../../docs/framework/unmanaged-api/diagnostics/corsymsearchpolicyattributes-enumeration.md) enumeration that specifies the policy to be used when doing a search for a symbol reader.

  `callback`
- [in] Pointeur vers la fonction de rappel.
+ [in] A pointer to the callback function.

  `pRetVal`
- [out] Un pointeur qui est défini à retourné [ISymUnmanagedReader](../../../../docs/framework/unmanaged-api/diagnostics/isymunmanagedreader-interface.md) interface.
+ [out] A pointer that is set to the returned [ISymUnmanagedReader](../../../../docs/framework/unmanaged-api/diagnostics/isymunmanagedreader-interface.md) interface.

 ## <a name="return-value"></a>Valeur de retour
- S_OK si la méthode réussit ; Sinon, E_FAIL ou un autre code d’erreur.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

-## <a name="requirements"></a>Configuration requise
+## <a name="requirements"></a>spécifications
- **En-tête :** CorSym.idl
+ **Header:** CorSym.idl

 ## <a name="see-also"></a>Voir aussi